cfenollosa/dsl-libretto50ct/README.md

 maybe give it to your kids or use it as a second laptop.

-I wouldn't use it as a server, since it has little memory to run a server daemon, and keeping it on 24/7 would burn the machine.
-If you want a cheap server, go for a G4 Mac Mini and install the latest Debian there.
+I wouldn't use it as a server, since it has little memory to run a server daemon, the disk and fan are noisy, and keeping it on 24/7 would burn the machine.
+If you want a cheap server, go for an old Mac Mini and install the latest Debian there.
 The Libretto is a ultra portable laptop and, if yours still holds some battery charge, is a nice toy to write stuff on or browse the simple internet.